 You should use these sites to tentatively plan a schedule prior to your arrival.
 It will assist in making your registration smother and quicker.

 Registering for classes is the next step in the process.
 You can register for classes online, by making an appointment with an advisor in your major or by making an appointment with an Assistant Dean in the Office of Student Affairs.

-You may register online.
-The student number is currently your Social Security number and the personal access code is the month and day of your birth (four digits using zeros – mmdd).
+You may register online with your 9-digit student ID number; the personal access code is the month and day of your birth (four digits using zeros – mmdd).
 This link will also take you to the schedule of classes; choose Camden and the subject.
 Red classes are closed, green classes are open.
 Online registration allows students the opportunity to register at their convenience for courses.

 Along with online registration comes student responsibility to register for the correct courses in the correct sequence necessary to meet graduation requirements in the time students have planned.
-Should you choose to register online without the assistance of an advisor, then you are solely responsible for your schedule and the Office of Student Affairs will not assume responsibility for incorrect, repeated or unnecessary courses.
-All students are welcome and encouraged to contact the Office of Student Affairs for advising, even after you have registered, to review your schedule, review your transfer evaluation and ensure that you are making progress toward your degree.
+Should you choose to register online without the assistance of an advisor, then you are solely responsible for your schedule and the Office of Academic Advising will not assume responsibility for incorrect, repeated or unnecessary courses.
+All students are welcome and encouraged to contact the Office of Academic Advising, even after you have registered, to review your schedule, review your transfer evaluation and ensure that you are making progress toward your degree.